Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

 \subsection{MCNs and Live-Streamers}

-This study investigates how folk theories of algorithms are strategically constructed, circulated, and institutionalized by intermediary organizations within China’s live-streaming industry.
+This study investigates how interpretations of algorithms are strategically constructed by intermediary organizations within China’s live-streaming industry.
 We focus on live-streaming industry as a particularly consequential site: streamers operate in highly volatile algorithmic environments, face extreme uncertainty in monetization, and often lack the technical knowledge to interpret the systems that shape their visibility and income \cite{sun2023unraveling, yao2023crowding, hou2020factors, tiktok2022gifts}.
-These epistemic conditions make streamers especially dependent on externally provided explanations of how platform algorithms “work”, creating great context for the emergence and manipulation of folk theories.
+These epistemic conditions make streamers especially dependent on externally provided explanations of how platform algorithms “work”, creating context for the emergence and manipulation of algorithmic interpretations.